Forensic geology: Evidence collection

 Controlled samples consist of two sub categories samples from the scene itself or an alibi location.
 Soil samples can differ from a very small distance and is why the questioned sample should be examined first two establish particle size/ colour or any other distinguishable factors to then carefully choose a location at the scene to sample in comparison.
 Samples obtained from these scenes can also be submitted to the forensic lab with other physical evidence.
 Depending on the lab, they would have distinct instructions for the collector on how the sample is collected/ submitted.
 When samples are being taken from the ground it is recommended to take samples from different layers of the soil such as the horizon or the bed layer.
 It is important to obtain samples that vary on colour, mineral composition and textures.

 The tools used to collect evidence depend on type of sample either questioned or control as well as its structure and size.
-Smaller quantities of soil can bee retrieved using forceps, tweezers, palette knives etc. When attempting to remove soil that is stuck to a surface an ice pick, razor blade or anything with a flat surface is sufficient.
+Smaller quantities of soil can be retrieved using forceps, tweezers, palette knives etc. When attempting to remove soil that is stuck to a surface an ice pick, razor blade or anything with a flat surface is sufficient.
 Control samples are normally larger thus requiring the implementation of a larger tool such as a garden shovel.
 When taking a soil sample from the ground normally just the surface is being sampled.
 Need to assure the samples are allowed to dry before collection, moist samples will still allow further biological material will be modified changing the overall composition of the sample.
 Dry samples can be placed in plastic cartons/ vials and leak proof containers.
 To avoid continuous microbial activity related to sample taken from damp area, they are refrigerated prior.